Reseach Library Logo at DCPJLA

 Mental Health & Substance Abuse

 Each article is selected because it directly informs active clinical practice — not to fill a content calendar.
-Joseph's contributor note on each article reflects his own clinical perspective: why the research matters, what it means for the patients he sees, and how it shapes his therapeutic approach.
+Joseph's clinical director's note on each article reflects his own clinical perspective: why the research matters, what it means for the patients he sees, and how it shapes his therapeutic approach.

 Articles cover the full range of mental health and substance abuse topics treated at the practice, including anxiety, depression, trauma and PTSD, LGBTQ+ mental health, psychedelic integration, somatic therapy, young adult counseling, relationship counseling, and co-occurring substance use disorders.